 See the Travis documentation.

 This method can only be used with Travis Enterprise (on-prem) version.

 Each Travis build uses an ephemeral Linux container (Docker).
 If desired you could modify the build containers to do the

 analyze) steps.
 This involves editing the Dockerfile as described in the Travis documentation.

-Modifying the build container is a Travis Enterprise (on-prem) feature only; you cannot modify the build container using hosted Travis.
+Note: Modifying the build container is a Travis Enterprise (on-prem) feature only; you cannot modify the build container using hosted Travis.